WorldQL/nft-worlds-skin-loader-plugin/README.md

-# wql-skin-loader-plugin
+# nft-worlds-skin-loader-plugin

-WorldQL plugin for the MCCustomSkinLoader mod
+NFT Worlds plugin for the MCCustomSkinLoader mod

 ## Configuration